 Canadian federal, and some provincial, laws and regulations require organizations, including financial institutions, to protect the security and confidentiality of Client information.
 This includes financial institutions notifying Clients about their policies and practices relating to their collection, use and disclosure of Client information, including protection of that information.
 Requirements also include an obligation to notify individuals and report to privacy regulators when there is a real risk of significant harm to affected individuals resulting from a breach of security safeguards.
 In 2021, the Quebec government passed legislation that will significantly alter privacy legislation by introducing new rights for individuals, additional obligations for organizations and expansive enforcement powers and financial penalties for non-compliance.
-The Quebec privacy legislation will come into force over the next three years with the majority of changes coming into force in September 2023.
+The Quebec privacy legislation has been coming into force over a three year period with the final changes coming into force in September 2024.
 Canadian anti-spam legislation imposes certain restrictions and formalities on the delivery of commercial electronic messages to existing and prospective Clients.
 This includes obtaining consent from recipients and providing the ability to unsubscribe from subsequent messages.